Personal & Premises Licences Explained

 - A certificate of a relevant licensing qualification (such as the BIIAB APLH – click here to learn more about the qualification)

 For applicants that choose not to make their own application, Inn Confidence provides an application service for personal licences that involves us liaising with the applicant and the Licensing Authority throughout the process, securing the CRB/DBS certificate and completing and submitting all forms of application.
-Please click ‘here’ for more information.
+Please click here for our – personal licence application service.

 A Premises Licence is required for any place where licensable activities occur.